ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * You might have `mydevice.c` containing the driver logic, and `mydevice.h` holding the function declarations shared across the driver.
 * The kernel build system will compile your `.c` files and link them into a kernel module.
-* If the declarations don’t match the definitions exactly, you’ll get compiler errors — which is why keeping them in sync is critical.
+* If the declarations don't match the definitions exactly, you'll get compiler errors — which is why keeping them in sync is critical.

 **Common mistakes with functions and how to fix them**

 1) Calling a function before the compiler knows it exists
-Symptom: “implicit declaration of function” warning or error.
+Symptom: "implicit declaration of function" warning or error.
 Fix: Add a declaration in a header file and include it, or place the definition above its first use.

 2) Declaration and definition do not match
-Symptom: “conflicting types” or odd runtime bugs.
+Symptom: "conflicting types" or odd runtime bugs.
 Fix: Make the signature identical in both places.
 Same return type, parameter types, and qualifiers in the same order.

 3) Forgetting `void` for a function with no parameters